Arboretum Foundation Staff

 Niall has been with the Foundation since June 2007.
-He manages publications and public relations for the Foundation and is a member of the editorial board of the Washington Park Arboretum Bulletin.
+He manages publications and public relations for the Foundation and edits the Washington Park Arboretum Bulletin.
 He is also a freelance editor and writer, specializing in botany, conservation biology, and horticulture.
-His latest book is A Native Plants Reader (2012), published by Brooklyn Botanic Garden (BBG).
+His latest books are Easy Compost (2013) and A Native Plants Reader (2012), both published by Brooklyn Botanic Garden (BBG).
 A former publications editor at BBG, Niall is passionate about plants, urban ecology, open spaces, and public gardens—including the beautiful Washington Park Arboretum.
 Email: email@example.com.

 Pamela Givens—Garden Stewards Coordinator

 Pamela joined the Foundation in May 2015.
 She coordinates volunteer gardening sessions and recruits new volunteers for the Arboretum Garden Stewards program.
 Pamela has an engineering degree from MIT and an MBA from Stanford.
 Her position with us is about 50-percent time; in the other half of her work life, Pamela is an executive coach.
 Before being hired as the Stewards Coordinator, Pamela was a steward herself and clocked in more than 100 volunteer hours during the 2014–15 season.
 In addition to a love of weeding, Pamela also loves singing and does yoga in her spare time, and, as a newcomer to the Pacific Northwest, is enjoying exploring Seattle’s many natural environments.
 Email: firstname.lastname@example.org